Employment Contracts in Youngstown, Ohio

 Terms that are included in the majority of employment contracts in Ohio include the job description, salary or compensation, length of employment (or if it at will) and grounds for termination or advancement.
 Please note, however, that contracts can contain other less common clauses.
 First, for example, an arbitration clause might require the parties to forgo the right to sue in the event of an employment dispute.

-Second, a severance clause or "termination clause" outlines the process for ending the employment.
+Furthermore, a severance clause or "termination clause" outlines the process for ending the employment.
 Courts have held employers liable for wrongful termination when violating such clauses.
-Thirdly, information or work that is obtained or completed by an employee may be subject to confidentiality and non-compete clauses.
+Additionally, information or work that is obtained or completed by an employee may be subject to confidentiality and non-compete clauses.

 How Can a Youngstown Lawyer Help?

 Lawyers in Youngstown who specialize in Ohio employment laws may assist you in determining what employment contracts contain.
-A lawyer can also lend counsel about what is fair to you in the contract, and can negotiate specific terms that will address your individual concerns as you enter or leave employment.
+A lawyer can also lend counsel about what is fair to you in the contract, and can negotiate certain terms that will address your particular concerns as you enter or leave employment.